Terms of reference

 Technical Actuarial Standards 2017

-The Financial Reporting Council (FRC) has issued revised Technical Actuarial Standards (TASs) which come into force later this year.
-A generic standard, TAS 100, will apply to all work which meets the FRC’s definition of technical actuarial work.
-Additional standards apply to specified areas of work, where the FRC has identified particular risks to the public interest.
-Early adoption of the standards is permitted.
-GAD will be starting to early-adopt the revised TAS standards over the next few months.
+GAD’s UK work is produced in accordance with the Financial Reporting Council’s (FRC) revised Technical Actuarial Standards The generic TAS standard, TAS 100, applies to all work which meets the FRC’s definition of technical actuarial work.
+Additional TAS standards apply to specified areas of work, where the FRC has identified particular risks to the public interest.

 The civil service code